cyberrangecz/devops-tf-deployment/HELM.md

  * `os_auth_url` - OpenStack authentication URL, can be obtained in OpenStack project -> API access -> View Credentials -> Authentication URL
  * `proxy_host` - FQDN or IP address of proxy-jump host.
 Use **proxy_host** output from [tf-openstack-base](tf-openstack-base).
  * `proxy_key` - Base64 encoded proxy-jump ssh private key.
 Use **proxy_key** output from [tf-openstack-base](tf-openstack-base).
  * `users` - map of OIDC user accounts.
-Local OIDC issuer accounts are created in local OIDC issuer and registered in KYPO.
-For local OIDC issuer account uncomment "Example of a user from internal local OIDC issuer" section in the template and replace **head_host** for **cluster_ip** output from [tf-openstack-base](tf-openstack-base).
-For external OIDC issuer, uncomment "Example of a user from external OIDC issuer" and leave a password as an empty string.
-At least one user needs to have the admin attribute set to true.
+Local OIDC issuer accounts are created in local Keycloak provider and registered in KYPO.
+For local OIDC issuer account uncomment "Example of a user from local Keycloack issuer" section in the template and replace **head_host** for **cluster_ip** output from [tf-openstack-base](tf-openstack-base).

  You can also specify these optional variables:
  * `enable_monitoring` - Adds monitoring component to the deployment